DonJulve/DonJulve/README.md

 ###

-<h3 align="center">My name is Javier Julve and I'm currently finishing my computer engineering studies in Spain.</h3>
+<h3 align="center">My name is Javier Julve and I'm a computer engineer studying a cibersecurity master in Universidad Complutense de Madrid.</h3>

 ###